michalrudolf/garmin_apps/README.md

 1) Download beers.prg in the [releases](https://github.com/michalrudolf/garmin_apps/releases) that is build for your Garmin watch
 2) Mount your Garmin watch and go to folder garmin/APPS/
 3) Drag and drop prg file there

+# Disclaimer
+This is a fun little project for my friends.
+I plan to expand this and add other languages (right now texts are in Czech) and publish it on ConnectIQ store.